Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 Error Handling

-The typed DeuzError taxonomy, the never-throw streaming contract, retry semantics, and the secret-redaction guarantee.
+The typed DeuzError taxonomy, the never-throw streaming contract, retry semantics, the four timeout layers, and the secret-redaction guarantee.

-Every failure in @deuz-sdk/core is a typed DeuzError — never a raw Error, a Response, or a leaked provider payload.
-Each wire adapter normalizes its provider's error envelope into the same set of classes, so your retry, routing, and fallback logic can branch on err.code or instanceof regardless of which provider produced the failure.
-All error classes are exported from the package root.
+Provider, transport, and orchestration failures use the typed DeuzError contract rather than exposing a raw Response or a provider payload.
+Each wire adapter normalizes its provider's error envelope into the same set of classes, so retry, routing and fallback logic branches on err.code regardless of which provider produced the failure.
+Every error class is exported from the package root.

 The taxonomy